kkarhan/misc-stuff/publications/statements/20221102/hey-twitter.md

 ## Call to Action
 #### You want to know what you can do?
 - Share this post under the hashtag [#FREEk3vk4](https://twitter.com/search?q=%23FREEk3vk4&src=typed_query&f=live) and demand reinstation of my account [@k3vk4](https://twitter.com/k3vk4)
 - Refuse to buy Twitter Premium/Professional/Verified/...
-Sponsorships & Acs until Twitter gets their act together.
+Sponsored Tweets & Ads until Twitter gets their act together.

 Furthermore:
 - Diversify your Social Media and prevent Twitter from [monopolizing your Social Capital](https://twitter.com/k3vk4/status/1564781834193539073)